sourcegraph/deploy-sourcegraph/configure/jaeger/README.md

 Sourcegraph, anticipate a high volume of traffic, or have a large amount of code, we recommend connecting Sourcegraph to a Jaeger instance.

-There are two options for connecting Sourcegraph to Jaeger:
+nThere are two options for connecting Sourcegraph to Jaeger:

 * [Deploy-a-new-Jaeger-instance-inside-the-Sourcegraph-cluster](#Deploying-a-new-Jaeger-instance-alongside-Sourcegraph)
 * [Connect to an existing Jaeger instance](#Connecting-Sourcegraph-to-an-existing-Jaeger-instance)